DJPretorius/contact-form/README.md

 >php bin/console doctrine:query:sql "update \"user\" set roles = '[\"ROLE_ADMIN\"]' where email = '\<YOUR EMAIL HERE\>'"

+To see the email that was sent after a post was made, navigate to `http://127.0.0.1:1080/`.
+The mail catcher should have caught the mail and you can now view it.

 # Tech
 - Symfony 6 PHP Framework
 - Vue 2.6 JS Framework